androbi-com/iot-docker/readme.md

 you should first change the setting `credentialSecret` in `volumes/node-red/data/settings.js`.

-Node-RED will then invalidate the current credentials and you have to enter them again by editing the `mqtt-broker/mosquitto` node (tab security) after starting the stack (next section).
+After starting the stack (see next section) Node-Red will then invalidate the current credentials and you have to enter them again by editing the `mqtt-broker/mosquitto` node (tab security).

 The same user/password combination also has to be updated in zigbee2mqtt, as it uses the mqtt server as a backend.
 Unfortunately